not-things-modular/not-things-vcv/doc/timeseq/TIMESEQ-SCRIPT-JSON.md

 A pool of reusable script components.
 Objects defined in this pool aren't added into the script directly from here, but can instead be referenced throughout the script using the [ref](TIMESEQ-SCRIPT.md#referencing) mechanism.

-All objects defined in this pool **must** have an `id` property, since this will be used to reference them from within the script.
+All objects defined in this pool **must** have an additional `id` property, since this will be used to reference them from within the script.
 It is allowed to use the same `id` value for different types of objects (e.g. for a *segment* and a *value*), but within one type of object, the `id` must be unique.

+See [referencing](TIMESEQ-SCRIPT.md#referencing) in the script overview page for more information about using re-usable components.

 ### Properties